amotz1/eeg_clustering/README.md

 and https://tslearn.readthedocs.io/en/stable/index.html

-this is how the graph of the clustering can look like at the end:
+this is how the graph of the clusters can look like at the end:

 <img src="https://github.com/amotz1/eeg_clustering/blob/master/clusters_results.png">